-If the contractor-owned intellectual property is funded exclusively by ERPA, only the Energy Commission has the license described above.
+If the contractor-owned intellectual property is funded exclusively by Gas R&D or ERPA, only the Energy Commission has the license described above.
 Energy Commission and California Public Utilities Commission licenses are transferable only to load-serving entities for the purpose described below.